The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Ingólfur's statue on Arnarhóll in Reykjavík

-Pass Hveragerði town and turn left from ring road 1 onto road 374 before you reach Mt.
+Pass Hveragerði town and turn left from Ring Road 1 onto Road 374 before you reach Mt.
 Ingólfsfjall.
 You will see a sign by the road.
-Drive for some 3 km and you will have reached Ingólfsskáli.
+Drive for some 3 km, and you will have reached Ingólfsskáli.

-Here is the exact location of Ingólfsskáli on Google maps.
+Here is the exact location of Ingólfsskáli on Google Maps.

 Regína at Ingólfsskáli turf longhouse replica in South-Iceland

-By one of the beautifully carved doors
+By one of the beautifully carved doors of Ingólfsskáli

-If you carry on driving east on ring-road 1 and take the next left turn you will find yourself on the most popular circle in Iceland - the Golden Circle.
+If you carry on driving east on Ring Road 1 and take the next left turn, you will find yourself on the most popular circle in Iceland - the Golden Circle.

 For further reading: